Sports periodization: Preparatory phase

-Phase III) Decrease in the intensity of load and increase in tactical training and aim at improving tactical under competition condition.

 Competitive phase

 This phase may contain a few main competitions each containing a pre-competitive and a main competition.
 Within the main competition, an uploading phase and a special preparatory phase may be included.

 Transition phase

 This phase is used to facilitate psychological rest, relaxation and biological regeneration as well as to maintain an acceptable level of general physical preparation.
 This phase lasts 3–4 weeks (perhaps longer) but should not exceed five weeks under normal conditions and may be sports specific.
 It allows the body to fully regenerate so that it is prepared for the next discipline.

-there is no competition in this phase.
+There are no competitions in this phase.

 Opposition to periodization

 A review published in the journal 'Sports Medicine' in 2017 has questioned the validity of the use of traditional models of periodization in sport.
 This is largely due to the oversimplified assumptions put forward in the early development of periodization theory that are not always transferable to the psycho-biological effects of various training methods used in sport.

 Periodization has been questioned due to it being viewed as reductionist/deterministic.
 In coaching in particular it is oversimplified and doesn't take into account the true nature of coaching which is viewed as a dynamic, chaotic and forever changing environment.
 Periodization fails to consider the athlete, coach and the context of the coaching taking place.
 The improvement of an athlete or a team in sports varies depending on an individual's hormonal response, genetic predispositions, motivation, stress levels, as well as transient social and environmental variables.

 Periodization is suggested to be the optimum method of sports training when aiming to enhance team performance due to the organisational and structural nature to its approach.
 Kiely (2012) states periodization provides benefits such as providing idealized training structures, times frames to progress athletes and therefore development and retention of overall fitness adaptations.
 However, within team sports, such as football, can be complicated due to the various training goals, volume of training and practices required as well as an extended season of competition – with reference to additional progressive competition matches (Gamble, 2006).
 This showing that periodization models can be difficult to implement in team sports due to its ever-changing nature, relating to why there are limited studies regarding the implementation of periodization in team sports.